Quickstart: Build an image classifier model with the Custom Vision web portal

 - no less than 256 pixels on the shortest edge; any images shorter than this will be automatically scaled up by the Custom Vision Service

 Do you need a broader set of images to complete your training?
 Trove, a Microsoft Garage project, allows you to collect and purchase sets of images for training purposes.
 Once you've collected your images, you can download them and then import them into your Custom Vision project in the usual way.
 Visit the Trove page to learn more.

 In this section, you'll upload and manually tag images to help train the classifier.

-To add images, click the Add images button and then select Browse local files.
+To add images, select Add images and then select Browse local files.
 Select Open to move to tagging.
-Your tag selection will be applied to the entire group of images you've selected to upload, so it's easier to upload images in separate groups according to their desired tags.
-You can also change the tags for individual images after they have been uploaded.
+Your tag selection will be applied to the entire group of images you've selected to upload, so it's easier to upload images in separate groups according to their applied tags.
+You can also change the tags for individual images after they've been uploaded.

 To create a tag, enter text in the My Tags field and press Enter.
 If the tag already exists, it will appear in a dropdown menu.
 In a multilabel project, you can add more than one tag to your images, but in a multiclass project you can add only one.
 To finish uploading the images, use the Upload [number] files button.

 Select Done once the images have been uploaded.

 To upload another set of images, return to the top of this section and repeat the steps.

 Train the classifier